rileymayr/rileymayr.github.io/_teaching/2020-spring-teaching.md

     * Conducting the research study
     * Analyzing the data collected from the study
     * Writing a journal article style paper detailing the project
+* Transitioning the in-person course to an online-friendly version halfway through the semester
 * Delegating work to the Teaching Assistant